Proctoring Tests at Home

 High School and Middle School Courses

 - Credibility.
-Students take TPS courses because TPS provides the best academic education with full credibility.
+Students take TPS courses because TPS provides the strongest academic education with full credibility.
 The TPS name and logo carry this meaning worldwide.
 One of the many reasons we have this reputation is because we certify accomplishment of high academic standards with verifiable processes and records.
 We do not just claim “high standards” — we continually prove them with external testing and verifiable accountable processes.

 Elementary School Courses

 Elementary School students need assistance, support, and oversight.
-If the proctor form and process are used in an Elementary School course, the purpose of the proctor is more oversight and training to encourage and develop good test-taking skills.
+If the proctor form and process are used in a TPS Elementary School course, the purpose of the proctor is more oversight and training to encourage and develop good test-taking skills.
 The role of the proctor is more instruction (teaching the student to take the test carefully and methodically) and support (e.g., helping the student to assemble the test and submit it completely and correctly).

 TPS is committed to giving students the best preparation for college and career.
 Proctored tests are beneficial and important for accountability and credibility.
 They contribute to increased learning retention and higher course grades.
 They prepare students for standardized tests and college tests.
 They also provide an easy opportunity for busy parents to contribute to and oversee their students’ education.
-Though TPS requires minimal parent involvement in middle and high school courses, test proctoring is an unwaiverable unmodifiable required point of parental involvement in the process of taking upper level TPS courses in the home, and correctly proctoring the test can be a factor in the final score of the exam.